-Dr. Kaskutas has a strong clinical background evaluating and treating individuals with work-related injuries and illnesses.
-She also worked with employers to prevent work injuries and promote workers' health and well-being through workstation design, environmental modification, and implementation of policies and practices.
+Dr. Kaskutas has a strong clinical background in rehabilitation to help individuals return to meaningful work roles.
+She has worked extensively with individuals with work-related injuries and illnesses, hand and upper extremity conditions, and chronic pain disorders.
+Dr. Kaskutas has expertise in functional capacity evaluation, work hardening, hand therapy, ergonomics, and industrial consultation.
+She has also worked extensively to prevent work injuries and promote workers' health and well-being through workstation design, environmental modification, national campaigns, and implementation of policies and practices.

-Dr. Kaskutas is coursemaster of the two-semester anatomy course entitled Body Structures Supporting Daily Function and the first semester Contemporary Issues in OT course.
+Dr. Kaskutas is coursemaster of the two-semester anatomy course entitled Body Structures Supporting Daily Function and two Contemporary Issues in Occupational Therapy courses.
 She teaches work assessment and rehabilitation content throughout the curriculum and mentors research students.

 2008: Doctorate in Occupational Therapy (OTD), Washington University School of Medicine, Program in Occupational Therapy